Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 How To Take A Homeschool Holiday Break

-- Plan a start time and end time
+- Plan a start and end date.

-- Choose a few activities
+- Choose a few activities.

-- Be flexible
+- Be flexible.

-- Have fun
+- Have fun!

-The Best Way To Plan Homeschool Break
+The Best Way To Plan Homeschool Holiday Break

 Did you take a learning break this winter?
 I’d love to hear about it.